 I was born in 1987 in the South of Bronx, New York City, at Lincoln Hospital, to two proud Salvadoran parents, Carlos and Sandra Montoya.
-Growing up poor in the 90s, in New York, to a Latino family imbued in me a deep cultural indoctrination and understanding of what it means to work and love hard.
+Growing up poor in the 90s in New York, my Latino family imbued a deep cultural indoctrination and understanding of what it means to have fun, work, and love hard.

-I grew up on a healthy amount of street hockey, novelas, handball, small apartments, merengue, pupusas, salsa, bachata, cumbia, family trips, cousins, Coney Island, chancletas, and all that is New York City.
+I grew up with a healthy dose of city life.
+Street hockey, novelas, handball, small apartments, merengue, pupusas, salsa, bachata, cumbia, family trips, cousins, Coney Island, chancletas, and all that is New York City.

 Full of ambition, at 19 years old with only 76 dollars, no job, and rent due at the end of the month, I moved to San Diego, eyes wide shut, naive, and imperfectly prepared for being an adult.
 Unknowingly and somewhat unintentionally, my career started when I convinced a local residential house cleaning company to let me design their logo and website.
 The rest of my career followed a similar autodidact cycle — "a new challenge, I wonder, let's figure this out."